CKRancher/rancher/README.md

 secret/alertmanager-demo-prometheus-operator-alertmanager configured
 ```

-The configuration is automatically reloaded, the changes are present in UI as well.
+The configuration is automatically reloaded and the changes are present in UI as well.

 ![07](images/07-rancher-alertmanager-status-tab.png)